GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 Network Configuration
 =====================

->   This lab includes four networked computers as shown in Figure
+ This lab includes four networked computers as shown in Figure
->   [1,](#_bookmark0) which illustrates the intended flow of traffic between the
->   user computer and the Webserver via the Gateway.
+>   [1,](#_bookmark0) which illustrates the intended flow of traffic between the user computer and the Webserver via the gateway.

 ![](media/531868e3dcb6df788fffbd2b105932c8.jpg)

->   Figure 1: Intended traffic from between User and Webserver
+Figure 1: Intended traffic from between User and Webserver

+**Record the IP and MAC address of each device for your reference (the user, gateway, and attacker-all terminals are spawned from the same attack host)**

 Lab Tasks
 =========